 Shops for Pops

-The custom-designed ties at the Wild Life Reserve are a perfect fit for dapper dads, while Italy Direct caters to sharp-dressed men with wooden bow ties and Queork provides clothing and accessories fashioned from cork.
+The bamboo-based active wear at Tasc is a perfect fit for dapper dads on the move, while Italy Direct caters to sharp-dressed men with wooden bow ties and Queork provides clothing and accessories fashioned from cork.
 Top things off at the century-old Meyer the Hatter or Goorin Bros., the city’s go-tos for bespoke head wear.
 From handmade straw fedoras to classic truckers, there’s a style suitable to every taste and man.